NXPHoverGames/MR-VMU-TROPIC/PX4_Autopilot.md

 | LPUART7 | /dev/ttyS5 | ESC    |
 | LPUART8 | /dev/ttyS6 | RC     |

-# Flashing the PX4 Bootloader to MR-VMU-Tropic
+# Flashing the PX4 Bootloader to MR-VMU-Tropic using PX4

 If your board does not come pre-installed with a PX4-compatible bootloader, you’ll need to flash one manually.
 You can download the official PX4 bootloader here [nxp_mr-tropic_bootloader.bin](https://github.com/PX4/PX4-Autopilot/raw/0b7860bfe57ad171ee596492787d05756041c5be/boards/nxp/mr-tropic/extras/nxp_mr-tropic_bootloader.bin).